-There are some 10 quintillion insects buzzing around the planet at this moment.
-They are the largest biomass of the terrestrial animal on the planet and play an extremely important role in keeping us alive.
+Some ten quintillion insects are buzzing around the planet at this moment.
+They are the largest biomass of the terrestrial animal on the earth and play a crucial role in keeping us alive.

-Insects spend their time pollinating the flowering plants and trees, which produces most of the food we eat.
-Some of the creepy crawlies spend their time helping to decompose organic matter and participating in the formation of soil.
+Insects spend their time pollinating the flowering plants and trees, producing most of the food we eat.
+Some of the creepy crawlies spend their time helping to decompose organic matter and participating in soil formation.
 Can you imagine what this planet would be like if we didn’t have dung beetles working with animal manure?
-And I absolutely love insects for their often peculiar quirky looks.
+And I love insects for their often peculiar quirky looks.

-If you live in an urban setting we have a certain responsibility to help insects find shelter.
+If you live in an urban setting, we have a particular responsibility to help insects find shelter.
 A place where they can take a break, have some loving and lay eggs.
-In winter, insects need little nooks to hide and hibernate and during summer they need little nesting places.
-If you are unsure whether you like insects, read on…
+In winter, insects need little nooks to hide and hibernate, and during summer, they require little nesting places.
+If you are unsure whether you like insects, read on.

 “One out of three foods that you bite comes from the courtesy of pollinators”

-Insects help keep the balance in garden ecosystem.
+Insects help keep the balance in the garden ecosystem.
 Adult dragonflies eat other flying insects, particularly midges and mosquitoes.
-Ladybugs are primarily known as predators of aphids but they also prey on many agricultural pests.
+Ladybugs are primarily known as predators of aphids, but they also prey on many agricultural pests.
 Dung beetles also play a remarkable role in keeping your soil healthy.
 They burrow and consume dung, which thus improves nutrient recycling and soil structure.
-Ants are ecosystem engineers, they build corridors and galleries, which increases soil porosity.
-Ants also make chemical changes to the soil by shifting the pH of the soil towards neutral and increasing the nutrient content.
+Ants are ecosystem engineers; they build corridors and galleries, which increases soil porosity.
+Ants also make chemical changes to the soil by shifting the pH of the ground towards neutral and increasing the nutrient content.

 It’s time to get working!
 Make an insect hotel and encourage them to move into your garden!
-By keeping an insect hotel in your garden you will ensure that your herbs, veggies, and flowers will always have pollinators visiting them.
-Plus you’ll help to contribute to the health of your local ecosystem.
+Keeping an insect hotel in your garden will ensure that your herbs, veggies, and flowers will always have pollinators visiting them.
+Plus, you’ll help to contribute to the health of your local ecosystem.

 - Shelter for insects